n00b69/woa-a52s/guide/nopc.md

 > If you have any USB cables connected, disconnect them before rebooting, or the Windows installation may fail.

 > [!Note]
-> Wait untill all processes complete and your device boots into Windows.
+> Wait until all processes complete and your device boots into Windows.
 This will take around 15-20 minutes.

 > [!Tip]
 > If you wish to skip the Microsoft Account login, press the **I don't have internet** button in the WiFi page, then when prompted, press the **Continue with limited setup** button.

-### Fixing GPT
-> [!Warning]
-> DO NOT SKIP THIS STEP

-> Do this immediately after booting into Windows, if you don't, Windows may brick your device later.
-- Navigate to `C:\RUN-THIS-IMMEDIATELY` and open **GPTfix.cmd**.

 #### Booting to Android
 - Run the **Android** shortcut on your desktop (you can also pin it to your start menu / taskbar for ease of access).